-- The following actions 1.1 Professional Development; 1.6 Teacher Credentialing; 1.11 Professional Development ELD collectively were effective in making progress toward this goal in strengthening the instructional staff.
-Teachers and instructional aides benefitted from the Accelerated Learning and Explicit Direct Instruction as well as other professional development provided this year.
+The following actions 1.1 Professional Development; 1.6 Teacher Credentialing; 1.11 Professional Development ELD collectively were effective in making progress toward this goal in strengthening the instructional staff.
+All teachers, instructional aides and site administrators benefitted from the training from Doug Fisher at the beginning of the school year.
+This was followed by rich opportunities for professional learning focused on STEAM, technology, assessments, math, and special education.
 The Induction program supported the development of new teachers.
-Staff survey responses confirmed the participants feedback of the effectiveness.Progress was measured through CAASPP assessments and local measures. - The following actions 1.2 Intervention Support Paraprofessionals; and 1.5 Intervention Teachers; 1:8 Purchase of supplemental Instructional Materials were instrumental in making progress toward this goal as approximately 25 paraprofessionals and 2
+Staff surveys confirmed the participants feedback of the effectiveness.
+Progress was measured through CAASPP assessments and local measures.

-Intervention Teachers supported teacher in meeting the needs of English learner, low-income, foster youth, and all other students with identified achievement gaps.
+The following actions 1.2 Intervention Support Paraprofessionals; and 1.5 Intervention Teachers; 1:8 Purchase of supplemental Instructional Materials were instrumental in making progress toward this goal as approximately 25 paraprofessionals and 2 Intervention Teachers supported teachers in meeting the needs of English learners, low-income, foster youth, and all other students with identified achievement gaps.
 District Benchmark iReady and ICA assessments show student increases of 20 pts. in ELA and 31 points in Math this year.
-We are pending the results of the spring 2022 SBAC assessments to further support the effectiveness of these actions.
+We are pending the results of the Spring 2023 SBAC assessments to further support the effectiveness of these actions.

-- The following action 1.7 Technology was effective in making progress toward this goal.
-Teachers feedback stated the 1:1 device with accessories model allowed them to consistently provide instruction using the CAASPP resources with students.
-The familiarity in navigating websites, and using student accessibility resources enable teachers to better prepare students.
-We are pending the results of the spring 2022 SBAC assessments to further support the effectiveness of these actions. - The following actions 1.3 Intervention and Enrichment Opportunities; 1:4 Additional participation in monthly family engagement opportunities; 1.9 College and Career Readiness 1.10 Supplemental Instructional Programs collectively were effective in making progress toward this goal in engaging students in high interest, hands-on, project based learning opportunities.
-Student survey responses indicate the preference of students to engage in these programs and opportunities. - The following actions 1:6 Recruitment and retention of Highly Qualified Teachers is effective in ensuring all students progress towards mastery of rigorous state standards as measured by local measure of appropriately assigned and fully credentialed teachers
+Action 1.7 Technology was effective in making progress toward this goal.
+Teachers feedback stated the 1:1 device access with accessories model allowed them to consistently provide instruction using the CAASPP resources with students.
+The familiarity in navigating websites and using student accessibility resources enable teachers to better prepare students.
+Furthermore, most teachers had access and training for an interactive monitor to enhance classroom instruction providing engagement with state content standards.
+We are pending the results of the spring 2023 SBAC assessments to further support the effectiveness of these actions.

+The following actions 1.3 Intervention and Enrichment Opportunities; 1:4 Additional participation in monthly family engagement opportunities; 1.9 College and Career Readiness 1.10 Supplemental Instructional Programs collectively were effective in making progress toward this goal in engaging students in high interest, hands-on, project-based learning opportunities.
+Student survey responses indicate the preference of students to engage in these programs and opportunities.

+The following actions 1:6 Recruitment and retention of Highly Qualified Teachers is effective in ensuring all students progress towards mastery of rigorous state standards as measured by local measure of appropriately assigned and fully credentialed teachers.